sabeydeedaya/docs/pages/deep-linked-ads/universal-ads-partner-integration-qa-process.md

 ![image](/_assets/img/pages/deep-linked-ads/partner-resources/test-purchase-android.png)

 ### iOS
-Open the installed Branch Monster Factory app and tap on the `Share Your Monster` link at the bottom.
+Open the installed Branch Monster Factory app and tap on the `Share Your Monster link` at the bottom.
 The share window pops up with multiple options.
-Tap on the `Copy` item.
-When you see the `Copied to clipboard` notice , the PURCHASE event initiated.
+Tap on the `Copy` item to initiate PURCHASE event.

 ![image](/_assets/img/pages/deep-linked-ads/partner-resources/test-purchase-ios.png)